Kiran7007/Interview-Preparation/docs/android.md

 ---

-## What are Primary and Secondary Constructors in Kotlin?

-#### Primary Constructor
-- The main constructor of a class.
-- Defined in the class header.
-- Can directly initialize properties.

-*Usage in Android:*
-- Pass data directly when creating an object.

-*Key Points:*
-- There can be only one primary constructor.
-- Can include `init` block for additional initialization.

-#### Secondary Constructor
-- Optional additional constructors for different ways to create an object.
-- Defined inside the class body with a `constructor` keyword.
-- Must delegate to the primary constructor (if primary exists) using `: this(...)`.

-*Usage in Android:*
-- Useful when you want flexible object creation in different scenarios.

-*Key Points:*
-- You can have multiple secondary constructors.
-- Helps when default values or alternative initialization is needed.

-Interview Answer:
-> The main constructor of a class.

----

 ## Explain Inheritance in Android with an Example

 - Inheritance is an OOP concept where one class (child/subclass) inherits properties and behaviors of another class (parent/superclass).